 Step 1: Identification

 Applicants include interested citizens/residents, neighborhood groups/associations or business owners who feel there is a traffic problem in their neighborhood or on their street.
-An applicant must submit his or her concerns in writing to City staff, and City staff will respond to the applicant with feedback and/or request further information.
+An applicant must submit his or her concerns in writing to the City Engineer, and City staff will respond to the applicant with feedback and/or request further information.

 Step 2: Obtain Support